ctelfer/onics/README.txt

  * peseq - embed a sequence number into various fields in a packet stream

- * pgrep - a program to select a subset of packets from a stream
+ * pfind - a program to select a subset of packets from a stream

  * ptail - extract the last N packets from a packet stream